-Shao overheard her sisters-in-law discussing what kind of dark tricks they could use to keep their husbands’ attentions on them.
+Shao overheard her sisters-in-law discussing what kind of dark tricks they could use to keep their husbands’ attention on them.
 Shao asked them: “Instead of using tricks, why don’t you try using the rules of etiquette?”

 When you cultivate yourself, you will act properly and in accordance with the ancient guidelines of truthfulness and respect.

 When they asked her why, Shao responded: “When you cultivate yourself, you will act properly and in accordance with the ancient guidelines of truthfulness and respect.
 You will serve the elders respectfully and fiially.
-You will treat your husband gently and with good temper, and you will be kind and magnanimous with the children.”
+You will treat your husband gently and with a good temper, and you will be kind and magnanimous with the children.”

 “These are all the rules of etiquette.
 When you behave in this way, you will gain your husband’s love and respect.
 If you try to trick him into feeling that way, won’t you feel ashamed of yourselves?”
 The sisters-in-law saw the wisdom in her words straight away and agreed.

 In the later years of their marriage, Yelu Nu was found guilty of a crime and sentenced to exile.
-As Shao was a princess, the emperor offered to let her divorce her husband so that she could avoid the punishment.
+As Shao was a princess, the emperor offered to let her divorce her husband so that she could avoid punishment.

 A married couple is bound together by morality.
 We made a promise to stay together for better or worse.